 Consider this sculpture, wherein the green fabric makes contact with all the "boundaries" formed by the metal circles.
 In architecture, as in the study of black holes, a fundamental problem is finding shapes that use the least amount of material to drape between constraints.
 In fact, the shape we see below is ideal in this way: it is impossible to find any other such smooth shape that contacts the metal rings while using less material.

-To find this surface computationally is involved and requires algorithms built upon sophisticated mathematics.
+Finding this surface through computation is not straightforward, and requires algorithms based on sophisticated mathematics.
 Is there an easier way?

 Which phenomenon might be able to "compute" this surface in real time, using the laws of physics?